Friday, March 24, 2023

 1. Big India Farms

 Big India FarmsBig India Farms (BIF) is a mission dedicated to maintaining a constant food supply and improving farming practices in India and abroad.
-It’s owned by the “7 Avenues,” a group of companies with diversified operations, including finance, retail, supply chain, and more.
-As of now, BIF has over 1500 acres under cultivation.
-The acreage is expected to reach 10,000 acres in the coming 5 years.
+It’s owned by the “7 Avenues”, a business group that also deals in finance, retail, supply chain, and more.
+As of now, BIF has over 1500 acres under cultivation and the acreage is expected to reach 10,000 acres in the coming five years.

 Headquartered in New Delhi, BIF has a thriving statewide network of farmers.
 Farmers rely on the company to help choose crops, seeds, fertilizers, tools, and equipment, among other things.
 In addition, the farmer receives total assistance with planting, nutrition, and harvesting.
-BIF has a reputation for being thoroughly transparent in all actions and honoring contracts.
+BIF is also thoroughly transparent in all its actions and is known to honor contracts and commitments.

 Mango, neem, gumler, giloy, mulberry, lemons, roses, millets, papaya, mahua, and jackfruit are among the fruits grown by the company.
-The full product selection is made available to retail establishments locally and regionally with short lead times.
+It has the capability to supply the entire product range to retail stores locally and regionally in quick lead times.
 BIF, unsurprisingly, is at the top of India’s leading contact farming enterprises, and its dominance will continue for some time.

 Company Details: